SK8 the Infinity

 SK8 the Infinity (SK∞ エスケーエイト, Esu Kē Eito) is a Japanese original anime television series produced and animated by Bones.
-It premiered on January 11, 2021 on ANN's Animazing!!! programming block.
-A comedy manga spin-off began serialization on the Young Ace Up manga website in January 2021.
+It premiered on January 11, 2021, on ANN's Animazing!!! programming block.
+A comedy manga spin-off was serialized on the Young Ace Up manga website from January to September 2021.
 A manga adaptation of the television series began serialization on the BookLive! e-book store in March 2021.
 Few years after the first season, original video animation (OVA) was released in Japan in March 2025, with a second season being produced.

 Plot

 In Okinawa, a group of hardcore skaters participate in a secret, no-holds-barred competition after midnight known as "S", racing each other on skateboards down a winding road carved out of an abandoned mine and occasionally forming rivalries, also known as "beefs", with each other.
 Reki, a high school sophomore and hardcore skater, takes new transfer student Langa to S one night, and ends up pulling him into the world of skateboarding.